 - Proof of Identity and Employment Authorization — one of the following: U.S. passport, foreign passport, U.S. permanent resident card

 - Proof of Identity — one of the following: driver's license, school ID, voter registration card, etc.

 - Proof of Employment Authorization — one of the following: Social Security card, birth certificate

 - Bank Account Number and Routing Number (for direct deposit)

 The Federal Work-Study Program provides employment opportunities for students who qualify.
 Students who meet the requirements for the program will be notified through their financial aid package.
 A percentage of a student's wages is covered by federal funds and the remainder comes from Bucknell.
 Except for students in the Presidential Fellows program, students are not placed in jobs at Bucknell, so they can apply for jobs that interest them through the Bison@Work platform.

 For questions about your financial aid awards, contact:

 The Community Service Federal Work-Study Program

-The Community Service Federal Work-Study Program seeks to match nonprofit organizations with federal work-study eligible Bucknell students seeking jobs.
-Student employees are paid with federal grant money and are able to work at specified tasks within these organizations, as long as the position benefits local residents or the public good.
+The Community Service Federal Work-Study Program seeks to match nonprofit organizations with federal work-study eligible Bucknell students who are seeking job opportunities in the local community.
+Student employees are paid with federal grant money and are able to work within these organizations, as long as the position benefits local residents or the public good.

-This program is co-administered by the Office of Financial Aid and the Office of Civic Engagement, which encourage local nonprofit agencies and institutions to design and submit descriptions of jobs that Bucknell students could do for them under the agency’s management and supervision.
-Typically, these positions call for no more than 10 hours of work per student per week, but this amount is negotiable between the individual student and the agency.
+This program is administered by the Office of Civic Engagement, who encourages local nonprofit agencies and institutions to design and submit descriptions of jobs that Bucknell students could do for them under the agency's management and supervision.